spxbhuhb/adaptive/doc/foundation/instructions.md

 ## Inner instructions

+You can put the instructions inside builder blocks, at the beginning, before any rendering instructions.
+This results in much more readable code.

 >
 > [!WARNING]
 >
-> I really, really, really want this feature, but I haven't yet had the time to code it yet.
-> There should be (and will be) rules about where and how one can use inner instructions.
+> The placement is very strict.
+You cannot use `if`, `for` or other structures to add inner instructions
+> conditionally.
 >

-You can put the instructions inside builder blocks, at the beginning, before any rendering instructions.
-This results in much more readable code:

 ```kotlin
 import hu.simplexion.adaptive.foundation.Adaptive